 This really is a “duh” kind of statement.
 However, many people do not do this.
 If you aren’t using something, unplug it.
 If you’re not using your phone charger all day, but use it at night, then unplug it all day.
 Plugged in items, even when not in use, will use electricity and it can add up over the course of a year.

-To help in unplugging things, you can purchase devices that will plug in to your normal two plug outlet and turn it into 6 plugs.
+To help in unplugging things, you can purchase devices that will plug into your normal two plug outlet and turn it into 6 plugs.
 You can then unplug this entire device when the items aren’t being used.

 3. Keep lights off

 This one is another no-brainer, however, many people use lights all day long.
 If it is sunny outside, or the room has enough light, try to keep the lights off.
-Using LED energy star nightlights in rooms that do not have windows at night can also help knock dollars off that that electricity bill.
+Using LED energy star nightlights in rooms that do not have windows at night can also help knock dollars off that electric bill.

 4. White roof